cinemagoer/cinemagoer/docs/README.sqldb.txt

 in this branch will not create any foreign keys, but only indexes;
 if you need them, try using the version in the imdbpy-legacy branch.

+Otherwise, if you need instructions on how to manually build the foreign keys for this version, see this comment by Andrew D Bate: https://github.com/alberanid/imdbpy/issues/130#issuecomment-365707620

 # REQUIREMENTS